zuoxunwu/FullSim_TauID/README.md

 ```
 k4run pythia.py -n 10 --Dumper.Filename out.hepmc --Pythia8.PythiaInterface.pythiacard Zcard.cmd
 ```
-The `k4run` command is used to generate pythia samples.
+The `k4run` command comes from the [k4Gen package](https://github.com/HEP-FCC/k4Gen).
+It is used to generate pythia samples.
 It takes the following arguments.
 ```
 k4run [--dry-run] [-v] [-n NUM_EVENTS] [-l] [--gdb] [-h] [config_files ...]
 ```
 where `-n` is the number of events to generate, and `config_files` is the config file to steer pythia (in our case `pythia.py`)\
-the `--Pythia8.PythiaInterface.pythiacard` is a option in the `pythia.py` to take a card spefifying pythia settings.
+More info on this configuration can be found in the [k4Gen repo](https://github.com/HEP-FCC/k4Gen/blob/main/k4Gen/options/pythia.py) the `--Pythia8.PythiaInterface.pythiacard` is a option in the `pythia.py` to take a card (`Zcard.cmd`) spefifying pythia settings.\
+The `Zcard.cmd` can be found in the [FCC central generator config](https://github.com/HEP-FCC/FCC-config/blob/winter2023/FCCee/Generator/Pythia8/p8_ee_Ztautau_ecm91.cmd)

 ##### Run CLD full sim
 ```